alexmojaki/futurecoder/README.md

 <h1 align="center"><code>futurecoder</code></h1>

-This is a platform/course for people to teach themselves programming in Python, especially complete beginners at programming.
+This is a free platform/course for people to teach themselves programming in Python, especially complete beginners at programming.
+It is carefully designed to reduce frustration and guide the user while still ensuring that they learn how to solve problems.
+The goal is for as many people as possible to learn programming.

 You can try it out here: https://futurecoder.io/